Zev-se/Formbot-voron-2.4-build-guide/guide.md

-If there are things that are incorrect now or there are other details you would want to add please do reach out or do a pull request.
-We're on both the Voron and Formbot Discord.
+## Introduction

+Formbot Voron 2.4 kits are generally a good value (high quality, inexpensive) but they include a bunch of Mods, so their build process differs from official Voron.
+This divergence is poorly documented.
+This document is our attempt to provide a detailed build guide for Formbot Voron 2.4 kits.

+Please report any incorrect or missing info here on github or in the Voron or Formbot Discord.

 ## For anyone considering this build